 The lake has something to offer for the more off-beat fisherman too.
 It is excellent for bow fishing for rough fish, such as gar, in the spring and at night.
 Gigging of rough fish is legal in the winter and is attractive to some.

-There's also a new swimming pool at Holliday Landing that benefits fishermen.
+There's also as swimming pool at Holliday Landing that benefits fishermen.
 No, it isn't stocked with trout.
 But on those hot summer afternoons after a morning of fishing, the pool is a great place to take it easy before going out again for that rush of action at twilight.

 The area surrounding Holliday Landing also provides hunting prospects for all seasons.
 There are 40,000 acres in the Wappapello project, and most of it is open to public hunting.
 Add to that 60,000 or so public acres in the Mark Twain nearby and there's plenty of upland hunting - deer, turkey and the occasional wild boar.
 Also, smaller animals, such as squirrels, may be hunted.